Srul Irving Glick

+Life and career

+Born in Toronto, Ontario, Glick was the son of David Glick, a Russian born cantor in Toronto.
+Clarinetist Norman Glick is his brother.

-Born in Toronto, Ontario, he received a Bachelor of Music from the University of Toronto 1955, and a Masters of Music (Toronto), honorary FRCCO (1993).
-He continued his studies in Paris, France, with such masters as Darius Milhaud, Louis Saguer and Max Deutsch.
-He was a teacher of theory and composition himself at the Royal Conservatory of Music and York University.
+Glick began his training in music at The Royal Conservatory of Music, where he studied for two years.
+He then entered the University of Toronto where he graduated with a Bachelor of Music in 1955, and later a Master of Music in 1958.
+He was named an honorary Fellow of the Royal Canadian College of Organists in 1993.
+He studied music composition for two summers at the Aspen Music Festival and School under Darius Milhaud, and in 1959-1960 he continued his studies in Paris, France, with such masters as Louis Saguer and Max Deutsch.
+He was a teacher of theory and composition himself on the faculties of the Royal Conservatory of Music (1963-1969) and York University (1985-1986).

-Glick was one of Canada's most prolific composers, having written in all media from chamber music to oratorio.
+Glick was one of Canada's most prolific composers, who wrote in genres from chamber music to oratorio.
 He won numerous awards including the extraordinary Yuvel Award in 2000, presented by The Cantor's Assembly of America, for his "lifelong commitment to the composition of music that captures the heart and touches the soul"; the prestigious Ateret Kavod (Crown of Honour) Award in 2001 from the United Synagogue of America.
 He also received the J.I.
 Segal Award for his contribution to Jewish music in Canada; the Kavod Award presented by the Cantor's Assembly of America, "for his lifelong dedication to the music of the synagogue, to cantorial chant and to cantors"; The Solomon Schechter Award presented to the Beth Tikvah's music program by the United Synagogue of America; an Honorary Fellowship from the Royal Canadian College of Organists "for his contribution to musical life in Canada, and in particular to the music of the synagogue", and in 1995, a second gold Solomon Schechter award for the best musical program for a synagogue in North America.